IGSQ/IGSQ-JavaBot/README.md

  - [x] Debug logging
  - [x] Voting (Done!)
  - [x] Change all database classes to static utils if possible
+ - [x] Check '.' at the end of every command description

 ### **TeaEyes**
 None!